* Updated 10/21/14

 - Will current students be graduates of the Adler School or Adler University?

-- If I graduated from the Adler School of Professional Psychology or the Alfred Adler Institute, as the institution was known until 1992, can I get a new diploma that says Adler University?
+- * If I graduated from the Adler School of Professional Psychology and/or the Alfred Adler Institute, can I get a new diploma that says Adler University?

 - How should we refer to the Adler School on a resume or online profile?